kbowden1800/bouncing-box/README.md

 The pseudocode for solving this problem looks like this:
 ```
-IF speed is positive:
+IF speed is a positive number:
     add 3 to speedX
-ELSE IF speed is negative:
+ELSE IF speed is a negative number:
     subtract 3 from speedX
 ```